chimera-suite/infrastructure/README.md

 ```
 docker-compose -f docker-compose-spark.yml up -d
 ```
-It starts an Apache Spark cluster.
+It starts an Apache Spark cluster, and loads the `hive-site.xml` that contains the configuration parameters for enabling the Spark tables HDFS persistance in Hadoop.
-Moreover is starts an Apache Spark Thriftserver, that exposes a jdbc enpoint for SparkSQL queries.
+Moreover it starts an Apache `Spark Thrift Server` that exposes a JDBC enpoint.
+You can use jdbc connection to `jdbc:hive2://thriftserver:10000` for checking the tables and run SparkSQL queries.
 You can access the Apache Spark dashbaord at [http://spark-master:8080](http://localhost:8084).

 #### 3. Ontop

 Before starting the docker-compose, it is needed to perform the configuration.
 Ontop automatically loads the Spark JDBC drivers located in `/ontop/jdbc`, and theree files in the `/ontop/input` containing:
-  1. the `*.owl` containing the ontological concepts needed by the Ontop reasoner for describing the semantic of the relational data stored in the Spark tables.
+  1. the `*.owl` file containing the ontological concepts needed by the Ontop reasoner for describing the semantic of the relational data stored in the Spark tables.
   2. the  `*.obda` file containing SQL-to-RDF mappings used by the Virtual Knowledge Graph mechanism of Ontop.
   3. the JDBC connection configuration for the Apache Spark ThriftServer, in the `spark_jdbc.properties` file.